sadiela/sadieiq694.github.io/writing/PersonalReflections.markdown

 ##Program

 Thoughts on program improvement
-I have very little to say in terms of how this program could be improved Keep teams the same throughout the program
+I have very little to say in terms of how this program could be improved.
+The one thing that I think the program directors and instructors should consider is keeping the teams the same througout all four weeks.
+One thing that Ms. Connor
+Keep teams the same throughout the program
 This is not the fault of the program whatsoever, but during week 3 there was very little structure for a vast majority of lab time.
 This was because there were difficulties with getting the localization and mapping packages working, but just as a general rule, more structure is better.
 Less time is wasted when everyone knows exactly what they are supposed to do